 Employees should try to schedule appointments and other activities after work hours, but sometimes it can’t be helped.
 If you allow workers to leave work for a few hours to handle personal issues you can increase effectiveness by over 20%.

-Showing employees that you are a family friendly work place will encourage loyalty and attracts the best qualified candidates.
+Showing employees that you are a family-friendly positive workplace will encourage loyalty and attracts the best-qualified candidates.
 And your company benefits from improved efficiency from calm, focused workers.

 Not all companies can offer telecommuting opportunities to your employees.
 If you run a call center or hand sensitive information you may not want your workers to bring their work home with them.
 If you allow employees to take time off during their shift you need to ensure they make up at that time at a later date.
 And there are some employees who take advantage of sick days and vacation time.